Fundraising – Everyone has a part

 After The Parade

-Some of our cadets gather in front of our stall after parading with the veterans on Armed Forces Day.
+Some of our cadets gathered at our stall after parading with the veterans on Armed Forces Day.

 Bridlington Food Festivals